benlau/nactor/README.md

 ---------

 * Easy to declare actor (Interface is similar to drama)
-   * Automated binding of async interface
+   * Automated binding of proxy interface
 * Sequential order of message execution
-    * All the message sent to actor model is processed in sequential order.
+    * All the message sent to actor model is processed in sequential order
-    * Actor's method can work in sync / async way (e.g read/write from database) .
+    * Actor's reply can work in async mode (e.g reply after database read/write)
     * Prevent the race condition of high concurrent write/read to a resource
     * Example usage: Judgement of game event sent from multiple players
+* Event based actor model
-* The actor is running on main thread
+    * Running on main event loop
     * High performance
     * Not-restricted access to other resource
+* Support event emission from actor
 * Customizable error handling of uncaught exception in actor.

 Hello World